Why did I get disconnected in the webclient for staffing?

 - They cache responses, which interferes with the reconnection attempts.

 - Depending on configuration, they may also limit the number of simultaneous connections to any particular host across the network.
-This may cause problem to appear only once a particular critical mass of people is signed in and/or chatting all at once, as can happen when bringing a service up live, following a successful testing period with fewer numbers of simultaneous logins.
+This may cause the problem to appear only once a particular critical mass of people is signed in and/or chatting all at once, as can happen when bringing a service up live, following a successful testing period with fewer numbers of simultaneous logins.

 Suggestions for users of proxy servers: